 Many text to speech programs fall short of producing a convincing Spongebob voice.
 Despite larger voice sample libraries, most tools still need help with consistency and quality.
 In addition, it’s unlikely that content creators and YouTubers are using Spongebob text to speech programs for anything other than pranks or jokes.
 It’s not always about what you need to use the voices for, but how they sound.

 However, the fact remains that there are several caveats to trying to use the giddy, pineapple-dwelling sea sponge’s voice to convert text into audio.
 This article will discuss the factors that make most SpongeBob text to speech programs bad.

 Spongebob Text to Speech Voice Generator: Why They’re No Good

 Creating scripts, doing streams, or making your animation videos using Spongebob’s voice is a neat idea, but typically the output leaves something to be desired.
 One of these critical issues is the voice quality in a text to speech program.
 This is because most Spongebob text to speech programs are not recordings of the original voice actor.

 So, instead of being voiced by Tom Kenny, they generate unnatural audio.
-Using celebrity or character voices is a gray area at best, but we’ll discuss the complexities briefly.
+Using celebrity or character AI voice-over software is a gray area at best, but we’ll discuss the complexities briefly.

 Are all text to speech tools the same?